 These depressions occur when a surgeon takes out too much tissue.
 We see them often under the nipple/areola complex, but not always.
 Cosmetic surgeons who perform male breast reduction just a few times a year may not build up the experience required to sculpt a thin, smooth layer of fat to lie between the chest muscle and skin once incisions are closed.
 Or they may notice a small indentation will be left behind, but think it won’t be significant.

 This is one of the tricky parts of man boob surgery.
-In New York in our practice, we ensure we remove all excess breast gland so it cannot become enlarged down the road.
+In our practice, we ensure we remove all excess breast gland so it cannot become enlarged down the road.
 We check carefully for depressions before the end of each procedure, and if we spot one we rotate a small flap of fat into the void to compensate.
 So, it’s not a matter of making sure gland removal doesn’t cause a dent.
 It’s a matter of filling it with living tissue.

 If you’ve had surgery and believe your chest doesn’t look right, the best thing to do is return to your physician and talk it over.
 If you’d like a second opinion, we would be pleased to help.
 Contact us online or call 561-367-9101 to schedule an appointment.